ducafecat/strapi-documentation-chinese/docs/developer-docs/latest/update-migration-guides/migration-guides/migration-guide-alpha.9-to-alpha.10.md

 **Here are the major changes:**

-- Add database store config
+- 添加 database store config
 - New lib input

 <br>